anaconda/conda-anaconda-tos/README.md

 > [!NOTE]
 > The sample channel with a ToS offers the option to increment the ToS version to mock a ToS version update.

+## Frequently Asked Questions

+### Why do I need this plugin?

+This plugin is required to access commercial repositories that have Terms of Service requirements.
+Without it, you won't be able to install packages from these repositories, as conda will block access until the ToS is accepted.

+### Where are the acceptance records stored?

+Acceptance records are stored locally in your conda configuration directory, typically at `~/.conda/tos/` on Unix-like systems or `%USERPROFILE%\.conda\tos\` on Windows.
+These records include timestamps and version information for auditing purposes.

+### How do I know if my ToS acceptance is still valid?

+Run `conda tos` to see the status of all Terms of Service.
+This will show which channels have accepted ToS and when they were last accepted.

+### Can I use this plugin in automated CI/CD pipelines?

+Yes, the plugin is designed to work in non-interactive environments.
+Use the `--accept-tos` flag with conda commands, set the `CONDA_AUTO_ACCEPT_TOS=yes` environment variable, or configure `auto_accept_tos: true` in your `.condarc` file.

+### What happens if I reject the Terms of Service?

+If you reject the ToS, you won't be able to access the repository.
+The plugin will prevent conda from downloading packages from that repository until you accept the ToS or remove the repository from your channels.

+### How often will I need to accept the Terms of Service?

+You only need to accept the ToS once per version.
+If the repository updates its ToS, you'll be prompted to accept the new version the next time you try to access it.

+### Can I view the full Terms of Service text?

+Yes, run `conda tos view --channel=CHANNEL_URL` to see the full text of the Terms of Service for a specific channel.

+### How do I accept ToS for multiple channels at once?

+Use `conda tos accept --all` to accept Terms of Service for all channels that require it.

+### Is my personal information shared when I accept the ToS?

+No, the plugin uses anonymous tokens rather than personal identifiers.
+Only the acceptance record with timestamp is stored locally and transmitted to the repository.

+### How do I troubleshoot ToS-related issues?

+If you encounter issues, first try `conda tos clean --all` to clear the cache and acceptance records, then reinstall the plugin with `conda install --name base --force-reinstall conda-anaconda-tos`.

 ## Contributing